SMU vs. UCF NCAA Football Odds, Plays and Insights | November 13, 2021

 - SMU has played nine games, with four wins against the spread.

-- This season, the Mustangs have an ATS record of 3-2 in their five games as a favorite of 7.5 points or more.
+- The Mustangs are 3-2 ATS when favored by 7.5 points or more this season.

-- SMU's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).
+- SMU has eclipsed the over/under in 50% of its opportunities this year (four times in eight games with a set point total).

-- SMU is 4-4 against the spread and 7-2 overall in games when it scores more than 24.1 points.
+- SMU is 4-4 against the spread and 7-2 overall this season when the team notches more than 24.1 points.

-- When SMU churns out more than 352.6 yards, the team is 4-3 against the spread and 7-1 overall.
+- SMU is 4-3 against the spread and 7-1 overall when the team churns out over 352.6 yards.

 - This year, the Mustangs have 14 turnovers, two fewer than the Knights have takeaways (16).